GeraltOfRiviaa/e-learning_course/README.md

 ## 🧭 ER Diagram

-You can visualize this schema using [dbdiagram.io](https://dbdiagram.io) by importing the `.dbml` source file from this repository.
+You can visualize this schema using [dbdiagram.io](https://dbdiagram.io) by importing the `.txt` source file from this repository.

 ---